godotengine/godot-docs/classes/class_array.rst

 - :ref:`bool<class_bool>` **operator >** **(** :ref:`Array<class_Array>` right **)**

+Performs a comparison for each index between the left operand ``Array`` and the ``right`` ``Array``, considering the highest common index of both arrays for this comparison: Returns ``true`` on the first occurrence of an element that is greater, or ``false`` if the element is less.
+Note that depending on the type of data stored, this function may be recursive.
+If all elements are equal, it compares the length of both arrays and returns ``true`` if the ``right`` ``Array`` has more elements, otherwise it returns ``false``.

 ----

 .. _class_Array_operator_gte_bool:

 - :ref:`bool<class_bool>` **operator >=** **(** :ref:`Array<class_Array>` right **)**

+Performs a comparison for each index between the left operand ``Array`` and the ``right`` ``Array``, considering the highest common index of both arrays for this comparison: Returns ``true`` on the first occurrence of an element that is greater, or ``false`` if the element is less.
+Note that depending on the type of data stored, this function may be recursive.
+If all elements are equal, it compares the length of both arrays and returns ``true`` if the ``right`` ``Array`` has more or the same number of elements, otherwise it returns ``false``.

 ----

 .. _class_Array_operator_idx_void:

 - void **operator []** **(** :ref:`int<class_int>` index **)**

+Returns a reference to the element of type :ref:`Variant<class_Variant>` at the specified location.
+Arrays start at index 0. ``index`` can be a zero or positive value to start from the beginning, or a negative value to start from the end.
+Out-of-bounds array access causes a run-time error, which will result in an error being printed and the project execution pausing if run from the editor.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`